Introduction: Goblet Drum Two Channel Sound to Light Circuit

 This project is aimed at the competent hobbyist/engineer experimenter. :)

-Please watch the video for easy 'nuts and bolts' illustration.
-Enjoy!
+Check out the video for easy 'nuts and bolts' illustration.
+Enjoy! https://youtu.be/acg4jc02VnI

 Step 1: Determine Your Goblet Drum Tones